-- 1. A numeric vector named edge.length with the branch lengths: this has as many values of the number of rows of edge; - 2.
+- 1. A numeric vector named edge.length with the branch lengths: the length of this vector is equal to the number of rows of edge; - 2.
 A character vector of length m named node.label with the labels of the nodes; - 3.
-A single numeric value named root.edge giving the length of the branch at the root.
+A single numeric value named root.edge giving the length of the branch at the root. - 4.
+An attribute "order" which can take the values "cladewise", "pruningwise", or "postorder".

-There is a correspondence between these elements and the structure of the mandatory ones (e.g., the length of the ith branch edge[i,] is given by edge.length[i]).
+There is a correspondence between these elements and the structure of the mandatory ones (e.g., the length of the ith branch of the tree coded by edge[i,] is given by edge.length[i]).